pinecone-router/router/README.md

 ```

 > [!NOTE]
-> As of version 7.4.1, the templates added through this method will be added
+> As of version 7.4.0, the templates added through this method will be added
 > automatically as template elements with an x-template directive and appended
-> to the end of thebody tag. this means they will function the same way as those
+> to the end of the body tag. this means they will function the same way as
-> added in the declarative way. ie. they will be hidden automatically
+> those added in the declarative way. ie. they will be hidden automatically
 > when switching to another route.

 > [!NOTE]